Alabama Slammer Cocktail

 Thanks a lot Ginny!

 Another delish cocktail.
-And beautiful photos!
+And your photos are beautiful!

 Thanks my dear Christopher!